DARR3NG/darr3ng/README.md

 ### 🌱 I'm currently learning

-- cloud Devops & Infrastructure as Code
+- cloud Devops & Infrastructure as Code & ML

-### 👯 I'm looking to collaborate onc
+### 👯 I'm looking to collaborate on

 - Open-source projects related to DevOps, cloud-native technologies, and automation
 - Building scalable and highly available systems